-INFORMATIO ···· BODY NUMBER OF ELECTED MEMBERS APPOINTMENT QUORUM OTHER REQUIREMENTS NO OF MEETINGS FIRE AUTHORITY 23 By Constituent Authorities allocated seats in ratio of electors in each of the areas covered by Fire Authority.
+INFORMATIO BODY NUMBER OF ELECTED MEMBERS APPOINTMENT QUORUM OTHER REQUIREMENTS NO OF MEETINGS FIRE AUTHORITY 23 By Constituent Authorities allocated seats in ratio of electors in each of the areas covered by Fire Authority.
 Constituent Authorities appoint in political proportion.
 One third and All Constituent Authorities must be represented.
 Police and Crime Commissioner attends as non-elected, non-voting member.
 6 PERFORMANCE AND OVERVIEW COMMITTEE 8 By Fire Authority.
 Appoints in political proportion.
 Appoints Chair and Deputy Chair of Committee Any three elected Members.
 One independent non- elected member attends in advisory capacity.
 Independent non-elected members to agree which one sits on this Committee.
 If agreement can't be reached the Fire Authority will decide.
 Act as Closure of Accounts Committee.
 4 GOVERNANCE AND CONSTITUTION COMMITTEE 7 By Fire Authority.
 Appoints in political proportion.
 Appoints Chair and Deputy Chair of Committee.
 Any three elected Members.
 Two independent non- elected members attend in advisory capacity.
+An independent audit committee member and four elected members appointed from the membership of the Governance and Constitution Committee sit on the Audit Committee.
 Complaints about Members' conduct will involve an independent person that is not a member of this committee.
+4 AUDIT COMMITTEE 4 By the Governance and Constitution Committee in political proportion.
+Appoints Chair of Committee.
+Any three Members.
+One Independent Audit Committee Member attend in a co-opted capacity.
+Members from Audit Committee required to undertake mandatory audit training.
 4 BRIGADE MANAGERS' PAY AND PERFORMANCE COMMITTEE 7 By Fire Authority.
 Appoints in political proportion.
 Appoints Chair and Deputy Chair of Committee.
 Any three elected Members.
 3 STAFFING COMMITTEE 7 No appointments required.
 Any three elected Members.
 Members from Brigade Managers' Pay and Performance Committee act as this committee.
 2 ESTATES AND PROPERTY COMMITTEE 7 By Fire Authority.
 Appoints in political proportion.
 Appoints Chair and Deputy Chair of Committee.
 Any three elected Members.
 One independent non- elected member attends in advisory capacity.
 To include, wherever possible, Lead Members and the Procurement and Environment Member Champions.
 Independent non-elected members to agree which one sits on this Committee.
 If agreement can't be reached the Fire Authority will decide.
 Ad Hoc JOINT CONSULTATIVE COMMITTEE 4 By Fire Authority.
 Appoints in political proportion.
 Appoints Chair and Deputy Chair of Committee.
 Any three elected Members.
 Union Officials attend.
 Up to 3 FBU, 1 from FOA, 1 from Unison, as necessary.
-Ad Hoc BUSINESS CONTINUITY COMMITTEE Varies By virtue of role.
-Any three elected Members.
-Chair, Deputy Chair, Group Spokespersons, Lead Members.
 Ad Hoc